emberjs/rfcs/text/0000-custom-components.md

 # Summary

 This RFC aims to expose a _low-level primitive_ for defining _custom components_.
-This API will allow addon authors to implement special-purpose component-based APIs (such as LiquidFire's animation helpers or low-overhead components for performance hotspots).

-In the medium term, this API and expected future enhancements will enable the Ember community to experiment with alternative component APIs outside of the core framework, for example enabling the community to prototype "angle bracket components" using public APIs outside of the core framework.
+This API will allow addon authors to provide special-purpose component base classes that their users can subclass from in the apps.
+These components are invokable in templates just like any other Ember components (decendents of `Ember.Component`) today.

 # Motivation

-The ability to author reusable, composable components is a core features of the Ember.js framework.
-Despite being a [last-minute addition](http://emberjs.com/blog/2013/06/23/ember-1-0-rc6.html) to Ember.js 1.0, the `Ember.Component` API has proven itself to be an extremely powerful programming model and has aged well over time into the primary unit of composition in the Ember view layer.
+The ability to author reusable, composable components is a core features of Ember.js.
+Despite being a [last-minute addition](http://emberjs.com/blog/2013/06/23/ember-1-0-rc6.html) to Ember 1.0, the `Ember.Component` API and programming mode has proven itself to be an extremely versatile tool and has aged well over time into the primary unit of composition in Ember's view layer.

 That being said, the current component API (hereinafter "classic components") does have some noticeable shortcomings.
 Over time, classic components have also